Wittenstam/SwiftBI/README.md

 ## Installation

 You can easily add this package to your app via **Swift Package Manager**.
-Just add this Swift package in Xcode using this Github repository url.
+Just add this Swift package in Xcode using this Github repository url (https://github.com/Wittenstam/SwiftBI).
 (File > Add Packages...)

 ## Usage